Equilibrium states for the classical Lorenz attractor and sectional-hyperbolic attractors in higher dimensions: Preliminary II: An improved Climenhaga-Thompson criterion

 \subsection{Pressure on a collection of orbit segments}

-Throughout this article, we will assume that $\bM$ is a compact metric space, and $X$ is a continuous vector field on $\bM$.
-Denote by $f_t:\bM\to \bM$ the continuous flow generated by $X$, and by $\cM_X(\bM)$ the set of Borel probability measures on $\bM$ that are invariant under $X$.
+Throughout this article, we will assume that $\bM$ is a compact metric space and $f_t:\bM\to \bM$ a continuous flow generated.
+Denote by $\cM(\bM)$ the set of Borel probability measures on $\bM$ that are invariant.
 For $t>0$, the {\em Bowen metric} is defined as

 For $\delta>0$, the $(t,\delta)$-Bowen ball at $x$ is the $\delta$-ball under the Bowen metric $d_t$

 and its closure is given by

 Given $t>0$ and $\delta>0$, a set $E\subset \bM$ is call {\em $(t,\delta)$-separated}, if for every distinct $x,y\in E$, one has $d_t(x,y)>\delta$.